simonhearne/webperfninja/_posts/2017-04-07-twitter-pwa.markdown

 ## Things that just don't work

-There are three key issues I have with the twitter PWA which have led me back to the native application, for now.
+There are five key issues I have with the twitter PWA which have led me back to the native application, for now.

-### Text boxes are tiny
+### 1) Text boxes are tiny, and broken

 I use an increased font-size in my browser configuration, this is because so many websites use tiny font sizes and disable zooming on mobile.
 It's easier for me to just have bigger text everywhere.
 Unfortunately this breaks the way Twitter's input boxes grow with text, making it really awkward to edit or review a tweet.